Ekholm scores in OT, Predators rally to beat Stars 5-4

+Ekholm was penalized for cross checking with 14 seconds left in regulation, 29 seconds after teammate Roman Josi scored the game-tying goal.

-Nashville killed off a Dallas power play for the first part of OT, and then Ekholm took a cross-ice pass from Kyle Turris and sent the puck over Stars goalie Ben Bishop for the win.
+Nashville killed off that power play for the first part of OT, and then Ekholm took a cross-ice pass from Kyle Turris and sent the puck over Stars goalie Ben Bishop for his third of the season.

+"A good regroup by (P.K.
+Subban) up to (Turris) and he found me," Ekholm said.
+"It was nice to see it go in.

+"I think (Dallas' Jason Spezza) played an act on the penalty.
+There's not much I can do about it.
+Good job by the guys on killing it."

+Josi and Ryan Johansen each had a goal and an assist for the Predators.
+Ryan Hartman and Yannick Weber also scored, and Juuse Saros had 20 saves.

-Tyler Seguin, Jason Spezza, Tyler Pitlick and rookie Denis Gurianov scored for Dallas (9-6-2), which lost for the third time in four games.
+Spezza, Tyler Seguin, Tyler Pitlick and Denis Gurianov scored for Dallas (9-6-2), which lost for the third time in four games.
 Bishop finished with 29 stops.

-Josi and Ryan Johansen each had a goal and an assist for Nashville.
-Ryan Hartman and Yannick Weber also scored, and Juuse Saros had 20 saves.
+Gurianov got his first NHL point in the third period of his third game.
+He deflected a rising slap shot from the blue line by Ben Gleason, who was playing in his first NHL game after only 11 pro games for Texas of the American Hockey League.

 Pitlick scored his third of the season 13:05 into the first, and the Stars opened a 3-1 lead on goals by Seguin and Spezza in the second period.